-- 1. Slide the three legs onto the nubs of the base and rotate the assembly so that one of the legs points toward north (or south, if that is your preference). - 2.
-Place the pier post on the base orienting the center azimuth block directly north.
-If you choose to have one leg north, then the pier adapter plate will have to be installed with the azimuth block directly over a turnbuckle.
-If you have one leg south, the pier adapter plate will have to be installed with the azimuth block over and between two of the pier post turnbuckles.
+- 1. Slide the three legs onto the nubs of the base and rotate the assembly so that one of the legs points toward north (or toward the south if in the southern hemisphere). - 2.
+Place the pier post on the base, orienting the eyelets for attaching the turnbuckles directly above each leg. - 3.
+Attach the tension rods.
+The turnbuckles should be drawn tight until the whole assembly is stiff enough to support your weight without movement.